Xmetalfanx/linuxSetup/README.md

 - Too many to list them all

-- While I was likely to do this anyway, it is people like [Midfngr](https://www.youtube.com/user/midfingr/undefined) that inspire me to help other, though this entire idea started with no menus, and just a way for ME TO AUTOMATE some post distro install tasks, the idea this could help others is why it has grown so much
+- While I was likely to do this anyway, it is people like [Midfngr](https://www.youtube.com/user/midfingr/undefined) that inspire me to help other,
+- This entire idea started with no menus, and just a way for ME TO AUTOMATE some post distro install tasks, the idea this could help others is why it has grown so much

-- Thanks to [deb-apt](https://github.com/wimpysworld/deb-get) for their _unrollURL_ function (renamed in my code to unpackURL) ...
+- Thanks to [deb-apt](https://github.com/wimpysworld/deb-get) for their *unrollURL* function (renamed in my code to unpackURL) ...
 I was struggling with how to get direct links, the way i wanted to from sites like Sourceforge WITHOUT hard coding the link in, but this solution seems to work perfectly for my code.
 Thanks guys

 ## Choice to remove Snap support and code